smirarab/ASTRAL/astral-tutorial.md

 ### Step 7: Providing ASTRAL with extra trees:
 **Note:** Since ASTRAL-II (version 4.7.2), we do not see any particular need for adding extra trees, unless the number of input trees is extremely small.
 We provide the following information, but note that ASTRAL-II should be able to define a thorough search space without a need for extra trees.
-Nevertheless, if extra trees are available, adding them never hurts.
+Nevertheless, if extra trees are available, adding them never hurts accuracy and typically has minimal impact on running time.

 What if we had few very discordant gene trees, but the number of taxa was sufficiently large that we couldn't run the exact version?
 We always have a second option.
 Imagine that you are able to create a set of hypothetical trees using various methods.
 For example, maybe you have prior hypothesis of what the species tee should be.
 Or, maybe you have run concatenation and have potential species trees.
 Most realistically, maybe you have a collection of bootstrapped gene tress that can be used.
 ASTRAL allows you to provide these sets of alternative trees to expand the space of that ASTRAL considers.
 Thus, ASTRAL will solve the optimization problem subject to the constraint that each bipartition should come either from one of the input gene trees, or the ones it infers automatically, or these "extra" gene trees.
 The extra gene trees, however, do not contribute to the score.
 They just control the space bing searched.